ps-hwilt/crisp-backend-challenge/readme.md

 ## Prerequisites

 You will need to have git and [dotnet 6 SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+And ensure that you have an apporpriate eviroment to run on.
+For example, [VSCode2022](https://visualstudio.microsoft.com/vs/), visual studio code, or Rider.

 Note that this code will only run on net6 specifically.

 ## Background
 The purpose of this challenge is to demonstrate one's ability to code up a REST API.
 The web-application can be started with: